Caoxuheng/HIFtool/README.md

 # HIFtool
-A toolbox for HSI-MSI fusion, including MoGDCN, Fusformer, PSRT, MSST, iDaFormer
+A toolbox for HSI-MSI fusion, including supervised: MoGDCN, Fusformer, PSRT, MSST, iDaFormer; model-based: HyMS; unsupervised: UDALN.
+Code will be released after the iDaFormer is published.